TRACIE-F/school_district_analysis/README.md

   * THS reading scores went up without the 9th grade class
  * Overall, THS freshmen are passing at a rate higher than their peers (See **Per School Summary**)
   * THS freshmen are passing at a high rate, overall
- * The fremen at THS had scores high enough to make a positive impact in the district, especially in math and overall scoring (See **District Summary)
+ * The frehmen at THS had scores high enough to make a positive impact in the district, especially in math and overall scoring (See **District Summary)